rh-aiservices-bu/llm-on-openshift/README.md

 # LLM on OpenShift

-In this repo you will find resources, demos, recipes,... to work with LLMs on OpenShift with OpenShift Data Science or Open Data Hub.
+In this repo you will find resources, demos, recipes... to work with LLMs on OpenShift with OpenShift Data Science or Open Data Hub.

 ## Content